ellamessner/BMMB852/week10/README.md

 - **sampleid**: an identification number for each library prep, assigned by authors of Gire et al
 - **paired**: whether the reads are paired-end (true) or single-end (false)

-My default design file contains ten samples from PRJNA257197, which is the bioproject from Gire et al and used Illumina sequencing (paired-end) and two samples from PRJNA393748 which used ion torrent sequencing (single-end).
+My default design file contains nine samples from PRJNA257197.
 Since some samples were sequenced multiple times, I used library prep IDs rather than original sample IDs to avoid duplicate file names.
 Each library prep ID begins with the original sample ID. (ex.
 EM096_r1.ADXX and EM096.FCH9 are two different runs from EM096)

 ## Code to run pipeline